FitzwilliamMuseum/egyptiancoffins/_pop-ups/Egypt_again.md

 students and also how to [re-assemble the replica dog coffin](/images/news/11.jpg).

-During our time in Luxor, we were invited for a meal at Abdel Rahman’s family, a local who had been a senior inspector and had worked in archaeological excavations before, including on [the tomb of Senneferi (TT99)](https://tt99.fitz.ms/).
+During our time in Luxor, we were invited for a meal at Abdel Rahmans family, a local who had been a senior inspector and had worked in archaeological excavations before, including on [the tomb of Senneferi (TT99)](https://tt99.fitz.ms/).
 He lives in Al Dabiyyah village on the West Bank near Luxor.
 After our meal he took us to his friend who is a local carpenter to see his tools.
 At the workshop, there was a deaf mute carpenter who was very eager to understand what we do.
-We coincidentally had ‘How to make an Egyptian coffin’ book with us so we started showing him the images and demonstrating with the ancient Egyptian replica tools.
+We coincidentally had How to make an Egyptian coffin book with us so we started showing him the images and demonstrating with the ancient Egyptian replica tools.
 It was great to see how such engagement can overcome limitations of communication and become the common language to connect.